rptb1/dnd-srd-sphinx/source/monsters.rst

 larger-than-expected bonus (usually double its proficiency bonus) to account for its heightened expertise.

-.. sidebar:: Armor, Weapon, and Tool Proficiencies
+.. topic:: Armor, Weapon, and Tool Proficiencies

     .. index::
        double: monster; proficiency